MicrosoftDocs/azure-devops-docs/docs/pipelines/languages/dotnet-core.md

 ## Build your project

-You build your .NET Core project by running `dotnet build` command in your build process.
+You build your .NET Core project by running `dotnet build` command in your build pipeline.

 # [YAML](#tab/yaml)